Find Affordable College Courses

 Notre Dame, IN

-University of Notre Dame did quite well in this year’s ranking of the best places for aerospace and aeronautical engineering students to get a master’s degree.
-It came in at #9 on the list.
-Notre Dame is a large private not-for-profit school located in the large suburb of Notre Dame.
+University of Notre Dame landed the #9 spot in the 2023 rankings for the best value master’s degree aerospace and aeronautical engineering programs.
+Notre Dame is a fairly large private not-for-profit school located in the suburb of Notre Dame.

-Notre Dame did well in our overall quality rankings, too.
-It placed #2 on our Best Aeronautical Engineering Master’s Degree Schools in the Great Lakes Region list.
+Notre Dame also made our Best Aeronautical Engineering Master’s Degree Schools in the Great Lakes Region list, coming in at #2.

-Read full report on Aerospace & Aeronautical Engineering at University of Notre Dame
+Full Aerospace & Aeronautical Engineering at University of Notre Dame Report

 Best Aerospace & Aeronautical Engineering Colleges by State